Santo Krishnan

 Santo Krishnan, originally named Krishnan Nair, (12 May 1920 – 6 July 2013) born in Ottapalam was an Indian athlete and stuntsman.
-Having appeared in more than 1000 films in Malayalam, Tamil, Singala, Telugu, Kannada, Hindi and English.
+He appeared in more than 1000 films in Malayalam, Tamil, Sinhala, Telugu, Kannada, Hindi and English.
 He died on 6 July 2013.

 Career and personal life

+Krishnan Nair, known simply as Krishnan, was a noted weightlifter, wrestler, and Tamil film actor, debuting in Mahaveera Bhiman (1935).
+He built a loyal fan base through his performances.

-Active in weightlifting and wrestling, Krishnan first appeared in the Tamil movie Mahaveera Bhiman (1935).
-Born Krishnan Nair, Santo Krishnan was married to Kochukutty Amma, who died before him in 2012.
+Krishnan was married to Kochukutty Amma, who died in 2012.
 They had no children.
+In his later years, he was cared for by his neighbor Haneefa, who shared a father-son bond with him and even built a room on his property for Krishnan's comfort.

 Death

 Krishnan died on 6 July 2013 at Lakkidi, India.
 The cause of death was a bout of sickness he had encountered during the weeks leading to his death.
 He was aged 93 and was cremated near his home.